PrinceStiles/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints absolute path name of the current working directory
+Display the content of your current working directory in a long format